TechYZ-Software-Solutions-Pvt-Ltd/fitness-facility-finder/README.md

 ### 🎯 Custom Business Types
 - Select "Custom..." from the Business Type dropdown
-- Enter any fitness facility type (e.g., "CrossFit Box", "MMA Gym", "Dance Studio")
+- Enter any facility type (e.g., "Coffee Shop", "Medical Clinic", "Auto Repair")
 - The app will search for facilities matching your custom term

 ## 🚀 Deployment Options